 The traditional way of selling playing cards was through the stationery trade and to advertisers.
 Mr Clarrie Hirst from Waddington’s sales and marketing department came up with the idea of selling playing cards carrying an advertisement to the stationery trade.
 This became the basis of Waddington’s ‘Beautiful Britain’ playing cards which depicted scenes of seaside and country resorts.
 The first ‘Beautiful Britain’ series was introduced in August 1924, subsidised to begin with by the Great Western Railway.
 Packs carried the name or initials on the reverse with monochrome photographs in sepia or green of popular scenic locations on the the railway’s itinerary.
 This enabled beautifully printed playing cards to be sold through the stationery trade at a very competitive price due to this advertising.

 This project was very successful and contributed to Waddington’s rapid growth in the playing card field and to becoming competitors to the established De la Rue business.
 However, the Great Western Railway withdrew their sponsorship in 1925 but the series continued to be subsidised by the London and North Eastern Railway until 1929.
-New designs were produced for the new railway itinerary, printed in colour and with ornamental panels at each end, including Scarborough, Norwich, Cromer, the Yorkshire Coast, North Berwick, Edinburgh, Royal Deeside, Clacton-on-Sea, Fort William, Norfolk Broads, and York.
+New designs were produced by artists such as Austin Cooper & Tom Purvis for the new railway itinerary, printed in colour and with ornamental panels at each end, including Scarborough, Norwich, Cromer, the Yorkshire Coast, North Berwick, Edinburgh, Royal Deeside, Clacton-on-Sea, Fort William, Norfolk Broads, and York.

 A second type of design for the L.N.E.R. was also printed in colour but with the wording inside a black border at each end.
 Designs known from this series include: Caister Castle, Forth Bridge, Scarborough, The Trossachs and Whitby.

 The General Strike in 1926 had adversely affected Waddington’s well-being and in 1927 the more expensive process of colour printing was replaced with monochrome designs in sepia or blue-green on a lighter background.
-These monochrome designs were introduced in two different styles from etchings by famous artists: with dotted borders or continuous borders.
-Scenes in this style include: Bamburgh Castle, Lowestoft, Newcastle-on-Tyne, Whitby, York [by Fred Naylor], Royal Deeside [by Sidney Lee R.A.], Houses of Parliament (London), Cruden Bay (Aberdeenshire), Felixstowe, Harrogate, Scarborough [by Frank Newbould], Richmond (Yorkshire), Bridlington, Hungerford Bridge (London) and Carlton Hill (Edinburgh).
+These monochrome designs were introduced in two different styles from etchings, mostly by Frank Henry Mason, with dotted borders or continuous borders.
+Scenes in this style include: Bamburgh Castle, Bridlington, Lowestoft, Newcastle-on-Tyne, Whitby, York [by Fred Naylor], Royal Deeside [by Sidney Lee R.A.], Houses of Parliament, Cruden Bay Aberdeenshire, Felixstowe, Harrogate, Scarborough [by Frank Newbould], Richmond Yorkshire, Hungerford Bridge London and Carlton Hill Edinburgh.